dddomodossola/pyBrain/README.md

 So what we have now?
 The modelable substratus corresponds to a permanent memory that gets modeled by the *experience* of the network.
 The inputs and outputs that are provdided back to the network, corresponds to a short time memory.
 This means that, an output of the network is conditioned by the previous events.
-The inputs and outputs can be provided back to the network N times, in consideration of the wanted solveable sequences of operations.
+The inputs and outputs can be provided back to the network N times, in consideration of the wanted solveable sequences length of operations.

 Considering that the connections in the substratus increases in complexity exponentially, this requires special implementation solutions.